 Perfect for those who don’t want to worry at all about planning as they take care of everything.
 From the airport transfer to flight tickets and meals.

 How to Get to Salar de Uyuni Salt Flats in Bolivia

-First, you have to make your way to Uyuni, a city that is about five hours drive from the salt flats.
+First, you have to make your way to Uyuni, a city that is about a 5-hour drive from the salt flats.

 Visiting Uyuni by Bus

 You can arrive in Uyuni by bus from La Paz and Potosi in Bolivia.
 Check buses on TicketsBolivia if you are coming to Bolivia from another country.

 Arriving at Uyuni by Train

 Take a bus from La Paz to Oruro.
 The journey would be for about four hours.
 Then take a train from Oruro to Uyuni, which would take another seven hours.